Ceci-Aguilera/react_django_boilerplate/Readme.md

 <a name="description"></a>
 ## Description

 This repository contains a simple boilerplate project setup for Django + React applications.
-It is intended to have the minimal amount of packages installed that are needed, and it has a ready-to-test default configuration for Docker.
+It is intended to have the minimal amount of packages installed by default, and it has a ready-to-test default configuration for Docker.

 <a name="tech_stack"></a>
 ## Tech Stack and Packages Installed